TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 10/Hosea 10.3.md

 ---

-Surely now shall they say, We have no king; for we fear not Jehovah; and the king, what can he do for us?
+Surely now they will say, "We have no king; for we don't fear Yahweh; and the king, what can he do for us?"